 Next to the technical differences, a tooling issue!

 Operators will anyway decide for themselves but they should take an informed decision, let’s provide the information in a different format, based on their documented requirements [RFC3535].
 This RFC is 14 years old, but the operational requirements in that RFC are still valid today.
-This spreadsheet below compares how NETCONF and RESTCONF fulfill the RFC 3535 operational requirements.
+This spreadsheet below mainly compares how NETCONF and RESTCONF fulfill the RFC 3535 operational requirements.
+Some requirements (like the first one) don’t really offer a clear winner though.

 |RFC 3535 Requirement||NETCONF||RESTCONF|